Roamer Lithium Ion Batteries Review (My 4 Years Of Use) Are They Worth It?

 holding Roamer battery

-That means you can install it anywhere in a campervan without worrying about weight distribution or storage.
+That means you can install it anywhere in a campervan/boat without worrying about weight distribution or storage.

 Basically, constant and highly variable use.
 And with a decent B2B and solar setup, we have not once yet needed to recharge using a mains outlet, and the batteries have not experienced any drop in performance despite this.